KRIOS: A new basis-expansion $N$-body code for collisional stellar dynamics: Results

 \subsection{Radial orbit instability (ROI)}

 In this section, we test \krios\ in the regime of non-spherical systems.
-To that end, we set our initial conditions as a $q=2$ radially anisotropic cluster \citep{Dejonghe1987} composed of $N=10^5$ equal-mass particles (see Appendix~\ref{app:plummer_cluster} for details).
+To that end, we set our initial conditions as a $q=2$ radially anisotropic cluster \citep{Dejonghe1987} composed of $N=10^5$ equal-mass particles (see Appendix~\ref{app:plummer_cluster} for details), and will be studying their \textit{collisionless} evolution.
 It is known that this cluster is subject to the ROI \citep[see, e.g.,][]{Palmer1994,Polyachenko2015,Petersen2024} due to its overabundance of radial orbits \citep{Binney2008,Marechal2011}, and therefore quickly transitions from a spherically-symmetric state to a triaxial one.

 Following \citet{Petersen2024}, we set the timestep of our code to be $\Delta t_{\rm sys} = 0.01 \, \rHU$ in order to resolve this instability.
 We may quantify the ROI's impact by looking at the evolution of the quadrupole mode ($\ell=2$).
 For that purpose, we define